ibm-developer/generator-goserver/README.md

 1. Containerized, using IBM Cloud Developer Tools.

     - Install [IBM Cloud Developer Tools](https://console.bluemix.net/docs/cli/idt/setting_up_idt.html#add-cli) on your machine
-    - Install the plugin with:`ibmcloud plugin install dev`
+    - Install the dev plugin: `ibmcloud plugin install dev`

     Note that a containerized approach is supported through the tooling in special consideration of Kubernetes as a deployment environment, following the dev/prod parity principle of [12 Factor Apps](https://12factor.net/).